simmi30/lnd1/docs/etcd.md

-# Experimental etcd support in LND
+# Experimental etcd support in broln

-With the recent introduction of the `kvdb` interface LND can support multiple database backends allowing experimentation with the storage model as well as improving robustness trough eg. replicating essential data.
+With the recent introduction of the `kvdb` interface broln can support multiple database backends allowing experimentation with the storage model as well as improving robustness trough eg. replicating essential data.

-Building on `kvdb` in v0.11.0 we're adding experimental [etcd](https://etcd.io) support to LND.
+Building on `kvdb` in v0.11.0 we're adding experimental [etcd](https://etcd.io) support to broln.
 As this is an unstable feature heavily in development, it still has *many* rough edges for the time being.
-It is therefore highly recommended to not use LND on `etcd` in any kind of production environment especially not on bitcoin mainnet.
+It is therefore highly recommended to not use broln on `etcd` in any kind of production environment especially not on brocoin mainnet.

-## Building LND with etcd support
+## Building broln with etcd support

-To create a dev build of LND with etcd support use the following command:
+To create a dev build of broln with etcd support use the following command:

 ```shell
 ⛰  make tags="kvdb_etcd"